thebigcicca/GopherLight/README.md

 * 📄 Improving this [documentation](./docs/)
 * 🚨 Sharing this project and recommending it to your friends
 * 💻 Submitting a pull request to the official repository
+* ⚠️ Before making a pull request, it is important that you read our [doc](./docs/CONTRIBUTE.md)

 ## Contributors